hopchouinard/Claraforge/philosophies/PHIL-prime-directive-doctrine.md

    - Users can review, override, and provide feedback, creating a virtuous improvement loop for both AI and human workflows.

 6. **Modular, Ecosystem-Wide Application**
-   - The doctrine applies to every Claraverse domain: notes, tasks, research, project management, collaboration, and beyond.
+   - The doctrine applies to every Claraforge domain: notes, tasks, research, project management, collaboration, and beyond.
    - Every new feature, module, or plugin inherits this philosophy by default.

 7. **Guidance for Contributors**
-   - All developers and designers contributing to Claraverse are required to adhere to this doctrine:
+   - All developers and designers contributing to Claraforge are required to adhere to this doctrine:
      > *Minimize human friction.
 Maximize AI utility.
 Never sacrifice precision.
 When in doubt, escalate.*

 ## Implementation Manifesto

 - The Prime Directive Doctrine is **platform-agnostic** and **project-universal**.
-- It is not limited to any single tool; it is the foundation for every workflow, integration, and user experience within Claraverse.
+- It is not limited to any single tool; it is the foundation for every workflow, integration, and user experience within Claraforge.
 - The doctrine is living—continuously refined as both AI capabilities and human needs evolve.

 ## TL;DR

-> **Claraverse codifies the Prime Directive Doctrine:**
+> **Claraforge codifies the Prime Directive Doctrine:**
 >
 > - Let humans create freely.
 > - Let AI organize relentlessly.